JimWid/AI_Rubiks_Cube_Solver/README.md

 - The detector will start analyzing the feed in real-time and draw bounding boxes around the most confident Rubik's Cube detected.
 - Press the q key to quit the application.

-# Important Note on Cube Orientation and Directions:
+# Important notes on Cube Orientation and Directions:
-After some try and error I have finally found the correct sequence and orientations the faces should have at the moment of scanning.
+After some try and error I have finally found the correct sequence and orientations the faces should have at the moment of scanning. (**the sequence itself is not necessary but it helps to know the orientation**) Since the program relies on Colors, make sure to follow:
 ## First:
 Defining Your Cube: Make sure you see your cube as:
 - **White: UP**